On the Density of Coprime Reductions of Elliptic Curves: Introduction

-The assumption that both curves are non-CM is needed in order for the adelic Galois image of $E_1 \times E_2$ to be ``large'' in an appropriate sense (see \Cref{SOIT_Product}).
+The assumptions that both curves are non-CM and not $\overline{\Q}$-isogenous are needed in order for the adelic Galois image of $E_1 \times E_2$ to be ``large'' in an appropriate sense (see \Cref{SOIT_Product}).
 We do not attempt to formulate a version of \Cref{C:Coprimality} when at least one curve has CM, although we expect an analogous statement should be possible and intend to study this case in a future project.
 Unless stated otherwise, we assume throughout this article that $E_1$ and $E_2$ are non-CM elliptic curves.

+\begin{remark} Khai-Hoan Nguyen-Dang pointed out to us that \Cref{C:Coprimality} can be formulated more broadly for non-CM elliptic curves $E_1, E_2$ defined over a number field $K$ that are not $\overline{K}$-isogenous.
+In this setting, \Cref{prop:Galois_image} is replaced by its number field analogue via Lombardo's open image theorem for products of elliptic curves \cite[Theorem 1.1]{MR3515826} and other aspects carry over directly. \end{remark}

 Working with the adelic Galois image of $E_1 \times E_2$ is one of the main challenges and novelties of this article.
 Related work on the statistics of elliptic curve reduction (including on the Cyclicity \cite[pp.~465--468]{MR3223094} and Lang--Trotter \cite{MR568299} conjectures) considers Galois representations of a single curve.
 This setting is currently better understood than the product case, which is fundamental to the problem considered here.
 In addition to \emph{entanglements} within the division fields of a single curve, we must account for what we call \emph{entwinements}, namely interactions between the division fields attached to the two different curves (see \Cref{entwinement}).